Henkel AG & Co KGaA (FRA:HEN3) Given a €84.00 Price Target by Jefferies Financial Group Analysts

-Henkel AG & Co KGaA (FRA:HEN3) has been assigned a €84.00 ($98.82) price objective by research analysts at Jefferies Financial Group in a note issued to investors on Wednesday, Borsen Zeitung reports.
-The brokerage presently has a “neutral” rating on the stock.
-Jefferies Financial Group’s price objective suggests a potential downside of 4.02% from the stock’s current price.
+Henkel AG & Co KGaA (FRA:HEN3) has been given a €84.00 ($98.82) price target by equities research analysts at Jefferies Financial Group in a research note issued on Tuesday, Borsen Zeitung reports.
+The firm presently has a “neutral” rating on the stock.
+Jefferies Financial Group’s price target suggests a potential downside of 2.64% from the stock’s previous close.

 Henkel AG & Co KGaA, together with its subsidiaries, engages in adhesive technologies, beauty care, and laundry and home care businesses worldwide.
 The company's Adhesive Technologies segment offers adhesives, sealants, and functional coatings for various business areas, including packaging and consumer goods adhesives; transport and metal; general industry; electronics; and consumers, craftsmen, and building.